United Methodist Church: Gun control

-Sexuality
+Sexuality, Marriage, Ordination, and LGBTQIA+ Inclusion

 Sand Point Community United Methodist Church in Seattle flies a pride flag, April 2014.

 According to The United Methodist Book of Discipline (a new edition of which is usually approved by the United Methodist General Conference every four years), the Church "affirm[s] that all persons are individuals of sacred worth, created in the image of God" and encourages United Methodists to be in ministry with and for all people.
 During the 2024 General Conference, the United Methodist Church removed previous language prohibiting same-sex marriages and the ordination of partnered LGBTQ clergy.
 According to polling from Pew Research, the majority of United Methodists in the US support the inclusion of homosexual persons, 60 percent of United Methodists said "homosexuality should be accepted by society", and 40 percent supported same-sex marriage.

 In 1732, the founder of Methodism, John Wesley was doing prison ministry and he met Thomas Blair, a man incarcerated for homosexuality.
 While not defending his actions, Wesley spoke up to the Vice Chancellor against the inhumane treatment of Thomas Blair in prison.
 Blair also faced the possibility of the death penalty.
 Wesley also defended Blair in court, and while he was found guilty, his life was spared and John Wesley raised funds to pay his fine so he could be released.

+In 1975, progressive churches founded the Affirmation: United Methodists for Lesbian/Gay Concerns network and Reconciling Ministries Network in 1984 for the inclusion of LGBTQ people.